robashaw/libecpint/README.md

 - New, high level API, with ECP library;
 - Automated testing suite.

+### Patch 1

+- Bug fix in screening of on-ECP type 2 integrals
+- Improvements in CMake build steps, thanks to nabbelbabbel/moritzBens

 ## Dependencies

 - A modern C++ compiler, at least C++11 standard library is required.
-This has currently only been tested with GCC (6.3.0 and above, but will in theory work with any > 4.9) and clang (9.0.0 and above).
-Intel compilers have been known to cause issues.
+This has been tested with:
+  * gcc (v6.3.0 and above)
+  * clang (v10.0.0 and above), you may need the CXX flag "-std=c++14"
+  * icpc (v20.2.1), may also need the CXX flag "-std=c++14"
-- CMake/CTest build tools
+- CMake/CTest build tools (v3.12 and higher)
 - Python (2.7 or above, including 3 and higher)

 Additionally, if you wish to regenerate the radial code (see below),  Python >=3.6 is required with numpy and sympy.